xiaotianliu01/xiaotianliu01.github.io/_pages/about.md

 ---

-I am a PhD candidate in the H. Milton Stewart School of Industrial and Systems Engineering at the **Georgia Institute of Technology**, advised by [**Prof. Christos Alexopoulos**](https://www.isye.gatech.edu/users/christos-alexopoulos) and [**Prof. Edwin Romeijn**](https://www.isye.gatech.edu/users/edwin-romeijn).
+I am a PhD candidate in the H. Milton Stewart School of Industrial and Systems Engineering at the **Georgia Institute of Technology**, advised by Prof. Christos Alexopoulos and Prof. Edwin Romeijn.
 Before joining Georgia Tech, I received a B.S. in Electronics Engineering from the School of Electronics Engineering and Computer Science at **Peking University** in 2022 and a B.S. in Management from the Guanghua School of Management at **Peking University** in 2022.

 My research lies at the intersection of **operations management** and **artificial intelligence**.
-I study **deep reinforcement learning** methods for complex inventory control problems with real-world features, including multi-echelon networks and nonlinear inventory dynamics.
+I study deep reinforcement learning methods for complex inventory control problems with real-world features, including multi-echelon networks and nonlinear inventory dynamics.
 I also work on applying machine learning and large language models to broader operations management problems.

-**I began my Ph.D. studies in September 2023 and expect to graduate in 2027.
+**I expect to graduate in 2027.
 I am currently on the job market and am seeking an academic tenure-track position in operations management.**